BrennanB/quartz/content/Previous Robots/2023 Robot Misha and Zoey.md

 ## The Game

-The game for 2023 was Charged Up, watch the game reveal here: (insert link)
+The game for 2023 was Charged Up, watch the game reveal [here](https://www.youtube.com/watch?v=0zpflsYc4PA&pp=ygUOY2hhcmdlZCB1cCBmcmM%3D).

 Scoring in this game was accomplished largely through placing cubes and cones on the grid, as well as balancing robots on the charge station at the end of the auto period and the end of the match.
 This was a very cycle-heavy game where much of a team's performance was how quickly the robot can pick up a piece, travel across the field, then place the piece.
 ## Team Abilities

-The team had now used swerve drive for a full season, and still have access to the same manufacturing resources from 2022.
+The team had used swerve drive for the full 2022 season, and still have access to the same manufacturing resources.
 The team had a few more technical mentors come in who were alumni of other teams.
 ## Robot Name

 Like most years, the team paired up with Canadian Blood Services to name our robot after someone in need of a stem cell transplant.
 However this year, we got names of twins Misha and Zoey, marking the first year we name our robot after twins!